giovancombo/DLA-Labs/lab1/README.md

 ## Exercise 1: Warming Up
 In this series of exercises I will duplicate (on a small scale) the results of the notorious ResNet paper, by Kaiming He et al.:

-> [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385), Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun, CVPR 2016.
+> [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385), Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun; CVPR 2016.

 It's important to recall that the main message of the ResNet paper is **deeper networks do not guarantee more reduction in Training Loss**.
 While the primary focus of many researchers was trying to build the deepest network possible, He et al. demonstrated that Training and Validation Accuracies increase accordingly with the model depth, *but only until a certain point*, after which they start to decrease.